Table of Contents

 • Assets

-• In Godot you can store assets everywhere.
+• In Godot, you can store assets anywhere.

-• In Stride Assets are in the Assets Folder
+• In Stride, assets are stored in the Assets folder.

-• Stride and Godot use the Standard C# Solution Structure.
-Key difference here is that Stride uses the multi Project architecture which leads to the following Projects
+• Stride and Godot use the standard C# solution structure.
+A key difference is that Stride uses a multi-project architecture with the following projects:

 • MyPackage.Game contains your source code.

 • MyPackage.Platform contains additional code for the platforms your project supports.
-Game Studio creates folders for each platform (eg MyPackage.Windows, MyPackage.Linux, etc).
-These folders are usually small, and only contain the entry point of the program.
+Game Studio creates folders for each platform (for example, MyPackage.Windows, MyPackage.Linux, etc.).
+These folders are usually small and only contain the program entry point.

 Open the project directory from Game Studio